KobayashiComputing/DailyDues/dev_diary.md

 - change input datetime 'time' to '00:00:00' (or maybe don't show it at all?)
 - display the correct date (or date time) format, probably below the input field

+## 2025-10-08: (Wednesday)
+Added function 'validate_datetime_format()' to 'helpers.py' to check the datetime formats in 'editTaskForm()' and 'newTaskForm()' functions.
+I got it from Bing.com's Copilot Search AI!

+Now on to sorting/resorting the order of the task buttons...